nadiamariduena/ecommerce2/README.md

 - THIS PROJECT IS BASED ON A TUTORIAL FROM YOUTUBE (i will be posting the name at the end of it).

+- In this project you will find comments, images and videos related to each step, so to index all the new things i learn during the process.

 <br>

-*REPEATING the e-commerce project i started 2 days ago*
+_REPEATING the e-commerce project i started 2 days ago_

->NOTE: i am not going to explain the set up of the server, as i already did inside the ecommerce1:
+> NOTE: i am not going to explain the set up of the server, as i already did inside the ecommerce1:

 [mern-ecommerce1](https://github.com/nadiamariduena/mongo-28-dci/tree/master/personal-lessons-tutorials/mern-ecommerce1)